RudrapratapPadhan/expo-app/README.md

 Here given some screenshots on how its look in mobile screen.
 I also use fakestoreapi.com for this project. this is the project demo:
+(only use the given
+{
+  "username": "johnd",
+  "password": "m38rmF$"
+} because it uses fakestoreapi.com as api.
+)

 https://expojit-app.netlify.app/